 What is Sublimation printing?

 Sublimation is the process of printing a special sublimation ink onto special sublimation transfer paper using a sublimation printing technique.
-Instead of traditional inkjet transfers which print ink on top of the shirt or item you’re working with, sublimation ink actually becomes a part of the substrate you’re printing on.
+Instead of traditional inkjet transfers which print ink on top of the t-shirt or item you’re working with, sublimation ink actually becomes a part of the substrate you’re printing on.
 How, you ask?
 It’s simple.
 Once the ink from your sublimation transfer paper is heat pressed onto the item you’re printing on, it opens up the pores of the fabric that you’re pressing heat onto.
 Once you press the paper onto your item and release pressure, the heat will cool and the ink will turn back into solid form.
 The result?
-The pores will close permanently and encapsulate the ink within the polymer coating of your item.
+The pores will close permanently and encapsulate the ink within the polymer coating of your men’s t-shirt or women’s t-shirt.
 So the ink turns from a solid to a gas and them back into a solid—it’s like your very own chem experiment!

 Benefits of Sublimation Printing